renaissance-publishing/renaissance/content/chapters/21-races.md

 ### Goblins

 - These creatures have a thick, tan hide, and are protected on their upper back, arms and legs by bony plates.
 - Though a small number have filtered into the Commonwealth, most of them have remained within their traditional lands, and are citizens of the Goblin Empire.

+#### Vitals

+- Old Age: 50
+- Average height: 120cm
+- Average weight: 30kg
+- Diet: Omnivore (insects, fruit, eggs preferred; scavenger)

 - DUR 30, STR 30
 - \+5 INT, +5 SOM, +5 WIL
 - Movement: Foot 4/12, Burrow 2/6
 - Senses: Normal, Infrared, Scent
+- Size: Small
 - Tags: Natural, Humanoid, Goblin
 - Language Groups: HHED, GR
 - Thick Hide: Goblins have thick, bony plates on their upper back, and protecting their limbs and joints.
 They have +1 Armor
 - Poor Vision: Goblins have poor vision.
 Visual perception checks are made at -10.

-  - Optional Trait: Claws
+#### Optional Trait: Claws

-      - While all Goblins have large claws that allow them to tunnel, they are usually to awkward to be used as weapons.
+While all Goblins have large claws that allow them to tunnel, they are usually to awkward to be used as weapons.
 Yours, however, are particularly dangerous.

 You have claws:

 - 1d10+3+DB, AP -2
 - one-handed, natural

 ### Gremlins